 An exhibition sharing Wandsworth Stories and the contribution of Black people to the community.

-Launching during Black History Month, on 22 October through to 15 November 2019, in the libraries of Wandsworth.
-Book your tickets on Eventbrite.
+Launched in Black History Month, on 22 October through to 15 November 2019, in the libraries of Wandsworth.

 Black Heroes Film: The Story of Sam King MBE.